johnbuluba/Yatcobot/docs/config.md

 ```
 ---
 - #### consumer_key, consumer_secret, access_token_key, access_token_secret:
-The twitter api keys that are needed for interacti with the twitter api.
+The twitter api keys that are needed for interacting with the twitter api.
 Obtain them from [here](https://apps.twitter.com/)

 - #### search_queries
-This are the queries that are used to find contests from the twitter.
+These are the queries that are used to find contests from the twitter.
 It works
 like the twitter search bar, so you can experiment there first

 - #### follow_keywords
-This keywords are searched inside the tweet's text to determinate if it is
+These keywords are searched inside the tweet's text to determinate if it is
 needed to follow the original poster.

 - #### fav_keywords
-This keywords are searched inside the tweet's text to determinate if it is
+These keywords are searched inside the tweet's text to determinate if it is
 needed to favorite the original post.

 - #### priority_keywords
-This keywords are used to promote contests that contain this keywords so the
+These keywords are used to promote contests that contain this keywords so the
 bot enters more contests that the user is interested in

 - #### retweet_interval